AnelBakhtygereyeva/NauryzGame/README.md

 # NauryzGame
+1.install pygame with:
+pip install pygame
+2.then:
-to launch the game run screen.py
+launch the game  with running -> game.py